 We are using FSC MIX certified paper for our most exclusive jewellery gift box.
 We do not use any plastic in these gift boxes, so they can easily be recycled with other paper products.
 An FSC certification is an important certificate provided by Forest Stewardship Council, which is an international non-profit organization established in 1993.
 Being FSC certified shows that our business complies with the highest social and environmental standards on the market.

 - Recycable shopping bag – FSC certified paper and handles

 - Low Impact jewellery pouches – made in organic cotton.

 FSC has earned a reputation as the most credible forest certification system.
 The forest management standards provided by FSC expand protection of water quality, prohibits harvest of rare old-growth forest, prevent loss of natural forest cover and prohibits hazardous chemicals.

 Low Impact Shipping

 Our long term goal is to compensate for all of our shipments.
-In order to reach this goal, we must utilise DHL GoGreen on more than just B2C shipments in the future.
 According to our DHL Carbon Footprint report for 2020 we compensated for 47% of our total carbon footprint, 43,55 of 92,88 tonnes CO2.
-If broken down into the number of shipments, approximately 70% of our shipments were carbon neutral.
+If broken down into the number of shipments, approximately 70% of our shipments were carbon compensated.
 Our goal is to have made the switch to GoGreen for all shipments by 2023.